Meet Our Program Teachers

 Kathie teaches the ALL Abilities class.
 As the parent of an adult son with a disability, she sees first-hand the difficulty this population has in finding fitness programs within their communities that are accessible both physically and financially.
 In teaching those with limitations or impairments, she has discovered that yoga not only brings movement, breath and balance to each individual person, but it also brings a sense of belonging, empowerment and pride.

-Kathie is grateful to SATYA for its commitment to this community, and is happy to be a part of the SATYA family.
+Kathie is grateful to Yoga in Action for its commitment to this community, and is happy to be a part of the Yoga in Action family.

 Joy Massicotte is a certified 200 hr Yoga teacher and Mindfulness Meditation Instructor.
 She has received extensive training in Gong Mastery Training with Don Conreaux and Sage Academy, Healing with Crystal Bowls and Sacred Sound with Nancy Waters, Founder of Luminous Tones, and Biosonic Tuning Fork Sound Healing with John Beaulieu.
 She also has her Reiki I certification.
 Joy loves bringing community together to connect with each other and to our higher selves.